odoo/odoo/doc/howtos/rdtraining/basicmodel.rst

     user who last modified the record.

+Now that we have created our first table, let's :ref:`add some security <howto/rdtraining/securityintro>`!

 .. [#autofields] it is possible to :ref:`disable the automatic creation of some
                  fields <reference/fields/automatic/log_access>`
 .. [#rawsql] writing raw SQL queries is possible, but requires care as it